dynatrace-oss/dynatrace-gcp-monitor/README.md

+- @TODO: Linking to Dynatrace documentation

 # Dynatrace function for Google Cloud Platform monitoring

-This is the home of `dynatrace-gcp-function` which provides the mechanism to pull [Google Cloud metrics](https://cloud.google.com/monitoring/api/metrics_gcp) into Dynatrace.
+This is the home of `dynatrace-gcp-function` which provides the mechanism to pull all [Google Cloud metrics](https://cloud.google.com/monitoring/api/metrics_gcp) into Dynatrace.
-To help with function deployment you can use automation scripts available in this repo.
+To help with deployment you can use automation scripts available in this repo.
 Maintaining its lifecycle places a burden on the operational team.